J-Egeberg/SplashScreen/README.md

 These Steps is explained and documented by images for transparency below.

 To create a correct Splash Screen, you need to create a background that will display your brand logo to the screen.
-For this, you must create an XML file in the res/drawable folder like so (app>res>layout rightclick and create new layout file):
+For this, you must create an XML file in the res/drawable folder like so called background:

 ![alt text](https://github.com/J-Egeberg/SplashScreen/blob/master/Pictures/1.png)

 Next step is to create a dedicated theme for your Splash Activity.
-For this, you must inherit from the Theme.AppCompat.NoActionBar theme like shown:
+For this, you must inherit from the Theme.AppCompat.NoActionBar theme like shown.
+This is located in your res/values folders and then within the styles file:

 ![alt text](https://github.com/J-Egeberg/SplashScreen/blob/master/Pictures/2.png)